anthdm/raptor/README.md

-# Hailstorm
+# Run
-The distribute application runner powered by WASM.
+Run your applications in a distributed cloud on the edge.

 # Installation
-Documentation on how to run Hailstorm yourself is coming soon.
+Documentation on how to use Run yourself is coming soon.

 ## API Server Endpoints